 This CP will be reviewed by IdenTrust from time to time.
-Errors, updates, or suggested changes to this document should be communicated to policy@IdenTrust.com.
-Such communication must include a description of the change, a change justification, and contact information for the person requesting the change.
+Errors, updates, or suggested changes-shall be communicated to policy@ldenTrust.com; such communication must include a description of the change, a change justification, and contact information for the person requesting the change.